wittedtech/javascript-learning/README.md

 # javascript-learning
-This repo will continue the journey of my Javascript Learning From Scratch
+This repo will continue with me in the journey of my Javascript Learning From Scratch